solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Palaeoporella, Vermiporella, _etc._

 Dr. E. Stolley* describes certain funnel- or club-shaped calcareous bodies of Silurian age, varying from 2 to 14 mm. in length, found by him in the diluvium of East Holstein.
 The objects may be hollow, with a pore below and a depression at the upper end, and with a facetted surface.
-He regards them as calcareous algae related to Bornetella (Siphoneae Verticillatae).
+He regards them as calcareous algae related to Bornetella (_Siphoneae verticillatae_).

 *) E. Stolley, _Ueber silurische Siphoneen_, Neues Jahrb., 1893, 2., p.
 135.